UC-MACSS/persp-analysis/assignments/Assignment_1.md

 While the literature on civil war has focused on ethnic conflict in recent years, it is still too broad and focuses almost exclusively on authoritarian states.
 Less attention is paid to secessionist conflicts and, in particular, on secessionist demands within democratic states.
+In recent years, there have been movements for independence in the regions like Catalonia but the formation of these demands is less understood.
-Recently, there has been many movements towards independence in the places like Catalonia but the formation of these demands is less understood.
 One possible explanation is that sub-national funding (the amount of state subsidies toward minority regions) affects whether secessionist demands are made by that minority population.
 Within the seven minority regions of Spain, I use a web scraping approach which observes secessionist demands on Spanish social media and whether these demands are affected by sub-national funding.

 ### Theory

-I propose a novel theory: that sub-national subsidies to minority regions (especially in comparison to the amount of taxes they pay) are what explains these demands.
+This uses a novel theory: that sub-national subsidies to minority regions (especially in comparison to the amount of taxes they pay) are what explains these demands.
 Both the minority population and local elites are generally tempted to secede, but can be co-opted with adequate funding.
-In instances when the state does not spend enough locally then secessionist demands are increased.
+In instances when the state does not spend favorably to these regions then secessionist demands increase.
 This can be tested using web scraping of social media.
 I argue this can help explain the recent independence demands in Catalonia and why other minority regions do no have comparable demands.